Skip to Content

 • Flexible markup: Build any calendar UI pattern you need

-• Framework agnostic: Works with React Server Components, Next.js, and any React setup
+• Framework agnostic: Works with any React setup — Next.js, Vite, Remix, and more

 Zero Dependencies